Motion to set aside judgment

+United States law

 Motions to set aside judgments entered in civil cases in the United States district courts are governed by Rule 60 of the Federal Rules of Civil Procedure.
 The rule is quite straightforward; its court room application is mostly exactly as stated.

 Motions to set aside judgment in criminal cases are rare: in U.S. jurisprudence the writ of habeas corpus is the usual method of attacking a criminal conviction after the right of appeal has been exhausted.

+Scots law

+Scots law uses the term "reduction" with reference to the annulment or setting aside of a decision or document by legal process.